High-Performance Generation of Constrained Inputs: Case Study: LBT for Compiler Testing

 \subsubsection{Totally Unconstrained}

-When the generators are unconstrained, the majority of the time spent here is on compiling with {\tt gcc}; i.e., passing generated inputs to the system under test.
-You can also see that \tool is much faster at generating the actual inputs than \fandango, with \tool being around 300x faster than \fandango in input production.
-The reason \fandango generates more \emph{valid} programs overall is because its generator favors trivial inputs, whereas \tool does not.
-As a result, we observe this difference in acceptance rate: longer inputs are less likely to be valid unless we constrain the search accordingly.
+When generation is unconstrained, the majority of the one-minute period is spent on compilation (i.e., actually executing the generated inputs to the system under test).
+Because evolution is not needed, the multi-objective and single-objective implementations of \tool{} are actually identical for this case.
+One can see that \tool{} is much faster at generating the actual inputs than \fandango{}, with \tool{} being around 350x faster than \fandango{} in input production. \fandango{} generates more valid programs because its generator favors trivial inputs, whereas \tool{} does not.
+As a result, we observe this difference in acceptance rate: longer, random inputs are less likely to be valid.